Search

 Our purpose-built campus has an outdoor playground and students are allocated sufficient outdoor playtime.
 Physical Education also features prominently in our curriculum.
 You can find out more about our campus here.

-School currently starts at 7:45 am and ends at 2.45 pm.
-Children can also join the ECAs after school (from 3 pm to 4 pm), and the cost of attendance will be payable to the vendors.
+School currently starts at 7:30AM (for Early Years and Primary) and 8AM (for Secondary), and ends at 2:30PM and 3PM accordingly.
+Children can also join the CCAs after school (from 3 pm to 4 pm), and the cost of attendance will be payable to the vendors.

 Are students required to wear a school uniform?